awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/4_ddb_config_publish.md

 * After we created a custom lens and workload review, we can start to check if the **riskRules** work as expected.

-* During this review cycle we can make sure the **"helpfulResource"** for each choice is providing clear guidance to reviewers.
+* We want to make sure all the **"helpfulResource"** is providing clear and accurate guidance to reviewers.

 * In this example we see the option indicating "Amazon DynamoDB Point-In-Time Recovery feature".
 It also helps to gain readability if we put a brief text on the **"displayText"** attribute.